chestNutLsj/my-cs-career/1-Theory/2-DataStruct/dsa-cpp-deng/E-Hash-String-Sort/A2-Trie-Tree.md

 | Delete      | $O(n)$  | $O(n)$ |
 <center>Table.
 Time complexity</center>

-In computer science, a **trie** (/ˈtriː/, /ˈtraɪ/), also called **digital tree** or **prefix tree**, is a type of [k-ary](https://en.wikipedia.org/wiki/M-ary_tree) search tree, a tree data structure used for locating specific keys from within a set.
+In computer science, a **trie** (/ˈtriː/, /ˈtraɪ/), also called **digital tree** or **prefix tree**[^1], is a type of [k-ary](https://en.wikipedia.org/wiki/M-ary_tree) search tree, a tree data structure used for locating specific keys from within a set.
 These keys are most often strings, with links between nodes defined not by the entire key, but by individual characters. ==In order to access a key (to recover its value, change it, or remove it), the trie is traversed depth-first, following the links between nodes, which represent each character in the key==.

 Unlike a binary search tree, nodes in the trie do not store their associated key.
 Instead, a node's position in the trie defines the key with which it is associated.
 This distributes the value of each key across the data structure, and means that not every node necessarily has an associated value.